RicoTheModder/More-Brawl-Versions/README.md

 How to Acsess the download page?

-Just click the 3 dot button then select a version and click it
+Just click the button with the text "main" then select a version and click it